mental1104/mit6.s081/lab5/readme.md

 ## Lazytests and Usertests (moderate)

+1. Handle negative sbrk() arguments.
+2. Kill a process if it page-faults on a virtual memory address higher than any allocated with sbrk().
+3. Handle the parent-to-child memory copy in fork() correctly.
+4. Handle the case in which a process passes a valid address from sbrk() to a system call such as read or write, but the memory for that address has not yet been allocated.
+5. Handle out-of-memory correctly: if kalloc() fails in the page fault handler, kill the current process.
+6. Handle faults on the invalid page below the user stack.

 To avoid deallocate more than the size it already have, we should check its value:

 ```c